-The 2013 Idaho Legislature Addresses Tax IssuesAdded by Richard Smith in Business Law, Health Law, News on May 7, 2013
+The 2013 Idaho Legislature Addresses Tax IssuesAdded by Richard G. Smith in News, Tax Law on May 7, 2013

 Hawley Troxell tax attorneys were active in monitoring and assisting clients this year with tax issues in the Idaho legislature.
 It was a relatively quiet year, at least as measured by the tax bills that passed.